-CREATIVE TEAM FOR TINY BEAR JAWS' 2018 PRODUCTION Written and performed by Elena Belyea Directed by Emma Tibaldo Stage Management and Sound Design by Tori Morrison Production Design by Alison Yanota Poster design: Meags Fitzgerald To find out more about this upcoming production and/or buy tickets, click here.
+CREATIVE TEAM FOR TINY BEAR JAWS' 2018 PRODUCTION Written and performed by Elena Eli Belyea Directed by Emma Tibaldo Stage Management and Sound Design by Tori Morrison Production Design by Alison Yanota Production History: Western Canadian tour in summer 2018 to Downstage Theatre (Calgary), Fringe Theatre’s Spotlight Series (Edmonton), and Sunset Theatre (Wells).
+Staged reading at Tarragon Theatre in fall 2018.
+Poster design: Meags Fitzgerald

 Montreal, Columbine, Newtown, Orlando.
 Welcome to class 3B at Saint Joseph's Elementary School.
 Your teacher, Miss Katelyn, knows the world is a dangerous place and her life-saving lesson is about to begin.

 Winner of Best Production and Best New English Text at the 2015 Montreal Fringe Festival and nominated for a 2016 Sterling Award for Best New Fringe Play, Miss Katelyn's Grade Threes Prepare for the Inevitable is a comedic drama about one woman's desperate attempt to keep her students out of harm's way.
 Not everything is as it seems in this breakneck investigation of panic, prevention, and paranoia in a post-truth world.